FAll 2018 Registration Information for Religious Studies Major and Minors

-Course listings will be available on Albert beginning the week of Monday, October 13th.
+Course listings will be available on Albert.
 However, the most up-to-date listing of courses applicable to the Religious Studies major/minor can be found on our website.
 It is best to check the website frequently during the registration process as additional courses are made available.
 Access Codes are always required to register for the following courses: RELST-UA.0015 Advanced Seminar, RELST-UA.0980 Internship, and RELST-UA.0997 Independent Study.

 Getting Cleared to Register